 Sarah Sassone is a fiction writer, instructor, Ph.D. student, and New-Yorker-Bostonian.
 In 2015, she received her M.F.A. from Emerson College in Boston.
 Her favorite writers include Aimee Bender, Jane Austen, Junot Diaz, and David Ebershoff, but she will happily read anything weird or poetic or ruthless.
 In addition to reading and writing, Sarah loves animals, hockey, hip hop, and tea.
 You can follow her on Twitter, @sarahsassone, or on Instagram, @sarahsassy822.

 Macaulay Glynn is pursuing a Ph.D. in English Rhetoric and Creative Writing at Binghamton University, where she is the recipient of a Creative Writing Fellowship from the Marion Clayton Link Endowment.
 She currently serves as director of the Binghamton Poetry Project, an ongoing community-based workshop program through the Binghamton Center for Writers.

 Heather Humphrey is currently working on a Ph.D. in English and Creative Writing at Binghamton University.
-She is the director of the Binghamton Poetry Project, fiction editor at Ragazine, and Editor-at-Large for Street Light Press.
+She is the former director of the Binghamton Poetry Project, current fiction editor at Ragazine, and Editor-at-Large for Street Light Press.
 When Heather isn't working, you can find her crafting or riding her motorcycle on country roads.
 Please follow her on Twitter and Instagram @bigred9094.